5umit-chandra/KMeans_Clustering/README.md

-# Customer Segmentation with Unsupervised Machine Learning
+# Customer Segmentation with Machine Learning

 In this [Customer_Segmentation_KMeans.ipynb](Customer_Segmentation_KMeans.ipynb), I use KMeans clustering to segment customers based on their purchase behavior.
 It showcases essential data science and machine learning techniques, offering practical insights into customer segmentation.